Nilhcem/nilhcem.github.io/_posts/2017-03-20-android-things-toy-hacking.md

 }
 {% endhighlight %}

-To control the car, you open the html page hosted by the Android Things device itself.<br>
+That way, the Android Things device will embed an HTTP server.
+To control it, simply open the device URL on any browser and click on the direction buttons.<br>
-This page shows you some direction buttons you can click.
 When a button is pressed, an observer is notified so it can move the car to the specified direction.

 ## Conclusion

-Sometimes, you don't need to buy components (_e.g. a car chassis, dc motors, LEDs..._) to create some new projects.
+Sometimes, you don't need to buy components (_e.g. a car chassis, DC motors, LEDs..._) to create some new projects.
 Reusing existing components can be a good alternative.<br>
 The car toy is now able to serve web pages, and can be controlled manually.
 Implementing those features was pretty quick.

 To finish, we can place the Raspberry Pi inside the toy, and use a USB portable battery pack to power it.<br>